MehdiNezahi/Image-Classification-with-Kernel-Methods/README.md

 python final_code/make_submission_shift_tta.py --mode submit --json final_code/params_regenerated.json --shift-weight 1.0 --output final_code/submission_from_regenerated_params.csv
 ```

-## Notes on reproducibility
+# Notes on reproducibility

-- The exact final submission regeneration (Section A) is deterministic given the provided JSON and fixed augmentation settings.
+- The command in Section A should reproduce the final submission exactly, since it uses the provided tuned JSON file and fixed test-time augmentation settings.

-- The scratch retuning path (Section B) uses fixed seeds in code but may still vary slightly across environments/BLAS backends.
+- If you retune from scratch as in Section B, you should get very similar results, but they may not be perfectly identical on every machine.
+This is because small numerical differences can appear across environments and linear algebra backends.